matthieuSolente/wcag-for-email/README.md

 ## Criteria applicable to emails

-Now that we have reviewed the history, foundations, various laws, and areas of application of digital accessibility, we can focus on applying all of these WCAG guidelines to the world of emails.
+Now that we have reviewed the history, foundations, various laws, and areas of application of digital accessibility, we can focus on **applying all of these WCAG guidelines to the world of emails**.
 Many articles on this subject exist, providing a general idea of what is applicable or not.
 However, many of them mix WCAG criteria with broader recommendations, which can lead to some confusion.

-Here is the complete list of accessibility criteria directly derived from WCAG and applicable to emails.
+Here is the **complete list of accessibility criteria** directly **derived from WCAG** and **applicable to emails**.
 Adhering to these criteria ensures full compliance with accessibility standards.

-For this section, I have exclusively relied on the article by Kris Rivenburgh and extracted the criteria specifically related to emailing.
+For this section, I have exclusively relied on the article by **Kris Rivenburgh** and extracted the criteria specifically related to emailing.
 Visit his page titled "[Email Accessibility Best Practices](https://accessible.org/email-accessibility/)" to learn more.

 Source : [Kris's WCAG Checklist](https://accessible.org/Kris-Rivenburgh-WCAG-Checklist.pdf)